Ecco-SC/Ecco/README.md

 ## Forked New Features

+1. Plugin performance optimization

-1. Can be used `.` as a separator to add multi-level submenu in the echo script `name` keyvalue.
+2. Can be used `.` as a separator to add multi-level submenu in the echo script `name` keyvalue.

    Example: